Inside The Fight For One Of The World's Biggest Antivirus Companies

 The only department within Kaspersky Lab that has access to data that is collected from users who have the KSN installed is the company’s research and development department, Bulay, the Kaspersky spokesperson, told Meduza.
 None of the departments with the company that work with law enforcement can access the network, he said, adding that any data that is collected cannot be matched up with individual users — it all appears as anonymous information.

-The company’s denials over the last year haven’t improved their reputation inside the US government.
+The company’s denials over the last year haven’t improved its reputation inside the US government.
 During a hearing of the Senate Intelligence Committee in May 2017, a US senator asked whether the heads of six intelligence agencies trusted Kaspersky’s products — all six responded in the negative.
-US employees of the Kaspersky Lab were called in for questioning related to the company paying ret.
-Lt.
+US employees of the Kaspersky Lab were called in for questioning related to the company paying retired Lt.
 Gen. Michael Flynn to speak at the Forum on Cybersecurity shortly prior to his appointment as Trump’s first national security adviser.
 In July, the company was excluded from the list of companies the US government could buy products from.
 By September, the Department of Homeland Security’s ban on using Kaspersky’s antivirus software in US government-owned institutions was in place.

 In December, Kaspersky Lab filed a lawsuit against the US government, claiming that the ban imposed by the Department of Homeland Security is unconstitutional, as it is based on dubious evidence and breaches the company’s rights to due process.